kubukaban/Bachelor-thesis/README.md

 # Other files
+## priemery.py and mediany.py
+Theesee files preprocces the 220 meshe and take interesting information from them.
+That are ploted in the next file.
 ## graph.ipynb
 This jupyter file compare quality of meshes durring shrink-wrappin process and then plot intereting data about the meshe